-Name of the file Information contained in the file fped_dr1tot_0910.sas7bdat Includes total amount of each of the 37 FP components from foods reported by each respondent on day 1 and demographic variables.
-Total number of observations in the file= 10253.
-See Appendix 6 for the variables list. fped_dr2tot_0910.sas7bdat Includes total amount of each of the 37 FP components from foods reported by respondents on day 2 and demographic variables.
-Total number of observations in the file= 10253.
-See Appendix 6 for the variables list.
-Table_1_FPED_GEN_0910.pdf Mean intakes of FP components by age-gender groups; day 1 dietary intake Table_2_FPED_RAC_0910.pdf Mean intakes of FP components by race-ethnicity groups; day 1 dietary intake Table_3_FPED_INC_0910.pdf Mean intakes of FP components by household income groups (in dollars); day 1 dietary intake Table_4_FPED_POV_0910.pdf Mean intakes of FP components by household income groups (as percent of poverty); day 1 dietary intake MakeTables.sas SAS codes file that produces mean intakes tables 1-4 (Appendix 7).
-While executing MakeTables.sas, day 1 total file, fped_dr1tot_0910.sas7bdat should be in the same folder as MakeTables.sas.
+Name of the file Information contained in the file

+fped_dr2iff_1718.sas7bdat Includes each of the 37 FP components present

+in each of the foods reported by the respondents

+on day 2 and demographic variables.
+Total

+number of observations in the file = 93500.
+See

+Appendix 5 for the list of variables

+fped_dr1tot_1718.sas7bdat Includes total amount of each of the 37 FP

+components from foods reported by each

+respondent on day 1 and demographic

+variables.
+Total number of observations in the

+file = 8704.
+See Appendix 6 for the list of

+variables.

+fped_dr2tot_1718.sas7bdat Includes total amount of each of the 37 FP

+components from foods reported by

+respondents on day 2 and demographic

+variables.
+Total number of observations in the

+file = 8704.
+See Appendix 6 for the list of

+variables.

+Table_1_FPED_GEN_1718.pdf Mean intakes of FP components by age-gender

+groups; day 1 dietary intake

+Table_2_FPED_RAC_1718.pdf Mean intakes of FP components by race-

+ethnicity groups; day 1 dietary intake

+Table_3_FPED_INC_1718.pdf Mean intakes of FP components by household

+income groups (in dollars); day 1 dietary intake

+Table_4_FPED_POV_1718.pdf Mean intakes of FP components by household

+income groups (as percent of poverty); day 1

+dietary intake

+MakeTables_1718_sas.sas SAS codes file that produces mean intakes

+tables 1-4 (Appendix 7).
+While executing

+MakeTables.sas, day 1 total file,

+fped_dr1tot_1718.sas7bdat should be in the

+same folder as MakeTables.sas file.